 - 1/2 cup carrot shredded

-- 1/2 teaspoon saffron (powdered and dissolved in 2 tablespoons hot water)
+- 1/2 tsp saffron (powdered and dissolved in 2 tbsp hot water)

-- 3 tablespoons yogurt (optional for rice crust)
+- 3 tbsp yogurt (optional for rice crust)

 Rinse the fresh cranberries and blot them dry with a paper towel.
 Add the maple syrup or honey and stir well to coat the cranberries.

-- Spread the berries out on a parchment paper lined baking sheet and bake at 350 degrees F for half hour.
+Spread the berries out on a parchment paper lined baking sheet and bake at 350 degrees F for 30 minutes.
 Ideally let the baked cranberries rest a day and loosen them out using a fork.

 - Put the slivered orange rind in a sauce pan and cover with water.
 Bring it to a boil, then lower the heat and simmer for about 10 minutes.
 Drain the orange rind and use.